Diegomca98/4geeks-ml-template-prjs/README.md

-# Time Series Forecasting - Kaggle Competition
+# Natural Language Processing - Project Tutorial

 - Understanding a new dataset.
 - Model the data using an SVM.